‘I won’t serve’: Myanmar people plan exit to escape military draft

 Fears of mass migration from Myanmar as military plans to draft thousands

-Myanmar’s generals wants to make up for recruitment shortfalls and battlefield losses by drafting thousands of civilians.
+Myanmar’s generals aim to make up for recruitment shortfalls and battlefield losses by drafting thousands of civilians.

 Ko Naing* is just the sort of young man Myanmar’s military is looking for.